Try the App

 Expansion of pre-K programs and support for early childhood educators

 Quality pre-K programs boost language skills, early literacy, and social-emotional development simultaneously.
-According to the American Academy of Pediatrics, children in structured early learning environments develop vocabulary 30% faster than peers who stay home without educational activities.
+The American Academy of Pediatrics finds that early literacy promotion — like reading aloud starting in infancy — gives children a lasting boost in language development.
 Educators trained in developmentally appropriate practices use systematic instruction and differentiated techniques to meet each child where they are — ensuring that both advanced learners and those who need extra support make progress.

 "Investing in pre-K ensures every child starts school ready to learn."

-Pillar 2: High-Quality and Diverse Teachers and Leaders
+Pillar 2: Why Do High-Quality and Diverse Teachers Matter?

 The quality of a child's teacher is the single most important in-school factor affecting their learning outcomes.
-Research from the Economic Policy Institute shows that effective teachers can accelerate student growth by a full year compared to less effective peers.
+Research published by the Economic Policy Instituteshows the difference between an effective and an ineffective teacher can exceed a full year of achievement growth.
 In early childhood education, this impact is even more pronounced because young children's brains are in their most rapid period of development.

 Diversity in educational leadership matters too.
 When children see teachers and leaders who look like them and share their backgrounds, they develop stronger self-identity and academic motivation.
-Studies show that students of color who have at least one same-race teacher in elementary school are significantly more likely to graduate high school.
+Research by Gershenson and colleagues found that Black students who have at least one Black teacher in early elementary school are significantly more likely to graduate high school.

 Initiatives to elevate teaching standards and diversify educational leadership